The Beautiful Game (compilation album): Background

-In the early-mid 1990s, a new subgenre of alternative rock known as Britpop emerged in the United Kingdom.
-Its bands were characterised by their influences of British guitar pop music of the 1960s and 1970s and indie rock from the 1980s, notably The Smiths.
-Britpop focused on bands, singing in regional British accents and making references to British places and British culture, particularly working class culture.
+In the early 1990s, a subgenre of alternative rock known as Britpop emerged in the United Kingdom.
+Its bands were characterised by their influences of British guitar pop music of the 1960s and 1970s and indie rock from the 1980s.
+Britpop focused on bands, singing in regional British accents and making references to British places and British culture, particularly working-class culture.
 The movement developed as a reaction against various musical and cultural trends in the late 1980s and early 1990s, particularly the grunge phenomenon from the United States.
-Britpop groups brought British alternative rock into the mainstream and formed the backbone of a larger British cultural movement called Cool Britannia, a period of increased pride in the culture of the United Kingdom throughout most of the 1990s inspired by 1960s pop culture.
+Britpop groups brought British alternative pop-rock into the mainstream and formed the backbone of a larger British cultural era tagged Cool Britannia, a period of increased pride in the culture of the United Kingdom through much of the 1990s inspired by 1960s pop culture.

 Meanwhile, England had been selected as the host nation to host the UEFA Euro 1996 football championships.
 The hosting of the event was contested by five bids: Austria, England, Greece, the Netherlands and Portugal.
 The English bid was selected by the UEFA Executive Committee at a meeting in Lisbon on 5 May 1992.
 In the year preceding the decision, the English FA had dropped out of their plans to also bid for the 1998 World Cup in order to gain the support of other UEFA members who were to bid for that event.
 By the time of the event in 1996, in the British music scene, Britpop had not only become most popular but music and football had "never been so close", and football-themed music had become increasingly popular in Britain during the 1990 FIFA World Cup.
 The UEFA Euro 1996 tournament itself arrived during the peak of Cool Britannia, and was seen as football "returning home" (as football was first played in England).
 During the tournament itself, support for England's football team was "unmissable".

 In the promotion and marketing for the tournament, the English Football Association contacted London-based Music & Media Partnership to co-ordinate an "official album" of the tournament, which would both support the tournament and reflect current British music.
 The album was co-ordinated by Music & Media Partnership for the host body, the English Football Association.

 Music & Media performed the same role for the organisers of the 1994 FIFA World Cup.
 Music & Media managing director and UEFA Euro 1996 executive musical producer Rick Blaskey, said "It's clear that two cultures of music and football have never been so close.
 Consequently, as this country has such a rich heritage in both, it seemed right, it seemed only right to use music to celebrate England hosting Euro '96".
 It was settled in a deal with RCA Records and BMG that they would release the album.
 Official tournament sponsor Coca-Cola would also sponsor the album.
 It would be the first official album for a UEFA tournament in history.